 - One of the creatures allegedly grabbed Billy Ray’s head as he went onto the porch.
 A grab from an owl leaves a significant mark; there’s a reason raptor caretakers use those heavy leather gauntlets.
 He would have received a lot more than a hair pull, and there would have been an injury for law enforcement to document, had it indeed been an owl defending a nest as suggested.

 - The family emptied 4 boxes of .22 ammo at the creatures, plus an unknown quantity of shotgun slugs.
 (The men reported that bullets make a clinking metallic sound when they struck the silver-clad little men, and that one was knocked from a tree but could not be found later.)
 Keep in mind .22s generally come in boxes of 100 or even 500.
-The smallest I’ve seen is 50, and I cannot imagine that in rural Kentucky of the 1950s, when people used guns weekly for varmint control and hunting for food, that the boxes were smaller.
+The smallest I’ve seen is 50, and I cannot imagine that in rural Kentucky, at a time when people used guns weekly for both varmint control and hunting for food, that the boxes were smaller.
 The report doesn’t specify the size of the boxes, but I find it unlikely that men who almost certainly hunted for meals couldn’t kill a bird in several hundred shots.

 - The witnesses described the “little men” as “silver” and “shining.”
 It’s suggested that this was a confusion of the owls’ reflective eyes, but owl eyes don’t reflect silver.
 Nor do their bodies shine.

-- Most key, the initial news report specifies that law enforcement found no evidence of drinking.
+- Most key, the initial news report is quite specific that law enforcement found no evidence of drinking.
 While every skeptic’s take I’ve seen includes words like “intoxicated” or “moonshine,” the only support I’ve found for this is that a later visitor to the farmhouse saw “a few beer cans” in the trash.
-A few beer cans is not enough to work 5 adults into a panic, if the beers were even consumed that night, and not in the trash from a previous or later time.
+A few beer cans is not enough to work 5 adults into a panic, and there’s no evidence they were consumed that night.
 Law enforcement at the time said it was a respectable family without a history of absurd behavior, and the matriarch who’d owned the house for decades had a reputation for avoiding alcohol and disallowing liquor at home.
 This argument comes down to “they were clearly drunk because they must have been drunk” and is no argument at all.